-Some species will be collected and the botanist will not have time to identify it within two days, or will not be able to identify the specimen.
-These specimens should be pressed for identification at a later time, either by the botanist with the help of an herbarium, or sent to an expert.
+Some species will be collected and the botanist will not have time to identify them within two days, or will not be able to identify the specimen.
+These specimens should be pressed for identification at a later time, either by the botanist with the help of an herbarium and or books, or by sending them to an expert.